StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * EC2 Instance Run State: when the instance is started, stopped, or terminated.
 This will appear as the Run State in the EC2 instance component.

 AWS events are primarily used to provide real-time updates to topology.
-These events are not displayed as StackState events.
+These events aren't displayed as StackState events.

 #### Metrics